Camp Hereford: Food

 There were identical dining halls in each compound.
 Each one had a kitchen with a large refrigerator which was separated from the dining area by a counter.
 To prevent food waste from serving prisoners unfamiliar foods, the prisoners (under the supervision of the camp mess officer) were allowed to prepare their meals according to their own tastes.
 Early on in the war, the United States closely followed Article 11 of the Geneva Conventions which stipulated that prisoners of war be given food "equal in quality and quantity to that supplied to American troops."
-Many Italian prisoners of war, having been undernourished while fighting in the war, gained weight after their first few months of interment in the United States.
+Many Italian prisoners of war, having been undernourished while fighting in the war, gained weight after their first few months of internment in the United States.
 Apple butter, tomatoes, tomato sauce, and ketchup were among the preferred foods of the inmates at Hereford, rolled oats were also a favorite for breakfast, but the prisoners did not like corn.
 In July 1943, a reporter for the Amarillo Daily News detailed the three courses that were served that day: breakfast consisted of cereal, fruit, eggs, milk, bread, tea, and apple butter.
 For dinner beans, cabbage, beef with gravy and tomato sauce, beets, bread, tea, and more apple butter was served.
 And for supper, polenta, tomato sauce, cabbage, apple butter, and lemonade.
 Around the same time, a reporter for the Fort Worth Star-Telegram found the prisoners had "chicken cacciatore, peas, spaghetti with sauce, bread, cake and coffee" for their noon-day meal.
 Bacon, eggs, raisins, and bread had been served with coffee and milk for breakfast, and for supper they were to have baked beans, beets, and a salad.
 Their pantry was well stocked and their walk-in refrigerator contained a few dressed lambs, salami, and fresh vegetables.